-The New York Local Government Assistance Corporation (Corporation) was established by Chapter 220, of the Laws of 1990 (as amended) to issue up to \$4.7 billion in long-term debt, in order to finance certain local assistance payments appropriated by the State of New York (State), in addition to bonds necessary to fund a capital reserve account, costs of issuance and up to six months of capitalized interest.
+The New York Local Government Assistance Corporation ("Corporation" or "LGAC") was established by Chapter 220 of the Laws of 1990 (as amended) to issue up to \$4.7 billion in long-term debt, in order to finance certain local assistance payments appropriated by the State of New York (State), in addition to bonds necessary to fund a capital reserve account, costs of issuance and up to six months of capitalized interest.
 Issuance of these bonds eliminated the need for the State's annual "Spring Borrowing."
 Prior to the creation of the Corporation, certain large payments due to the State's local government units were made in the first quarter of the State's fiscal year, particularly in support of primary and secondary education, while revenues were received more evenly throughout the fiscal year.
 To meet these payments, the State issued short-term tax and revenue anticipation notes referred to as the annual "Spring Borrowing."
-Primarily as a result of bond issuances by the Corporation, there was no Spring Borrowing in the State's 1995 through 2013 fiscal years.
-The fiscal year ended March 31, 2013 was the twenty-second year of the Corporation's existence.
+Primarily as a result of bond issuances by the Corporation, there was no Spring Borrowing in the State's 1995 through 2016 fiscal years.
+The fiscal year ended March 31, 2016 was the twenty-fifth year of the Corporation's existence.
 The Corporation is a blended component unit of the State and its continued operations are almost entirely dependent upon the annual appropriations received from the State.

 Payments of debt service on the Corporation's bonds will be made from appropriations received from the State.
-Pursuant to the Act establishing the Corporation, the State deposits one cent of the State's four cent sales and use tax into a special fund (the Local Government Assistance Tax Fund), which is used by the State to make payments to the Corporation.
-Amounts in excess of the Corporation's needs are transferred from the Local Government Assistance Tax Fund to the State's General Fund after the Corporation's requirements have been met as provided by statute.
+Pursuant to the Act establishing the Corporation, the State deposits one cent of the State's four cent sales and use tax into the LGATF, which is used by the State to make payments to the Corporation.
+Amounts in excess of the Corporation's needs are transferred from the LGATF to the State's General Fund after the Corporation's and other requirements have been met as provided by statute.
 State payments to the Corporation are subject to annual appropriations by the State Legislature.
-The Corporation's bondholders do not have a lien on monies deposited in the Local Government Assistance Tax Fund.
+The Corporation's bondholders do not have a lien on monies deposited in the LGATF.